Multiple lenses. One conviction.

 -

-ARCOS LLCClosing the Design-to-Dev Translation Gap with AI-Assisted Delivery
+Arcos, IncClosing the Design-to-Dev Translation Gap with AI-Assisted Delivery

-How I led cross-functional alignment to restructure the design-to-dev handoff at ARCOS — building an AI-enabled model where UX transmits design intent as production-adjacent code, cutting kickoff time from two weeks to three days.
+How I led cross-functional alignment to restructure the design-to-dev handoff at Arcos — building an AI-enabled model where UX transmits design intent as production-adjacent code, cutting kickoff time from two weeks to three days.

 -